Garlic Extract Stops Leukemia Growth

 Interestingly, when the antioxidant N-acetyl-L-cysteine (NAC) was added to the leukemia cell system prior to the garlic extract, garlic’s inhibitory effects of leukemia were reduced.
 The researchers found that the NAC was able to shut down the garlic-produced ROS before they could damage the leukemia cells.

 This would indicate that using garlic for leukemia or other anticancer therapy may be more effective when not taking antioxidants.

 Choi YH, Park HS.
-Apoptosis induction of U937 human leukemia cells by diallyl trisulfide induces through generation of reactive oxygen species.
+Apoptosis in leukemia cells from garlic through generation of reactive oxygen species.
 J Biomed Sci.
 2012 May 11;19(1):50.

 Case Adams is a California Naturopath and a Board Certified Alternative Medicine Practitioner with a PhD in Natural Health Sciences.
 He has authored 26 books on natural healing strategies.
 “My journey into writing about alternative medicine began about 9:30 one evening after I finished with a patient at the clinic I practiced at over a decade ago.
 I had just spent the last two hours explaining how diet, sleep and other lifestyle choices create health problems and how changes in these, along with certain herbal medicines and other natural strategies can radically yet safely turn our health around.
 As I drove home that night, I realized this knowledge should be available to more people.
 So I began writing about health with a mission to reach those who desperately need this information.
 The strategies in my books and articles are backed by scientific evidence along with wisdom handed down through traditional medicines for thousands of years.”